OscarRobertRodriguez/articlesModernDeveloper/_posts/2016-10-03-inline-block.md

 <hr>

-Before we discuss what `inline-block` means let's talk about the flow in a HTML document in relation to inline and block elements.
-When we make a webpage we have our basic structure like shown below.
+Before we discuss what `inline-block` means let's talk about the flow in an HTML document in relation to inline and block elements.
+When we make a web page we have our basic structure like shown below.

 ```html
 <!DOCTYPE html>